Costs to starting an LLC Texas

-Naming your Texas LLC won’t cost you anything.
+Naming your Texas Limited Liability Company won’t cost you anything.
 The Texas Secretary of State doesn’t require you to file a Name Reservation or anything like that.
 You can actually call or email the state before filing your Certificate of Formation to check if your desired name is available.

-Once you have that taken care of, you can just enter enter your Texas LLC name in the Certificate of Formation.
+Once you have that taken care of, you can just enter your Texas LLC name in the Certificate of Formation.
 Then the Secretary of State reviews your filing and approves your LLC name.
-Either way, there are no costs associated with naming your Texas LLC.
+Either way, there are no costs associated with naming your TX LLC.

 Texas Registered Agent ($0 or $125/year)

 Texas law requires that you designate a Registered Agent when forming your LLC.
 The good news is there is no registered agent fee to pay when you list the Registered Agent on your LLC formation paperwork.

 A Registered Agent is a person or company who receives legal documents (called “Service of Process”) if your LLC is involved in a legal proceeding.

 There is no additional cost if you (or someone you know) will be your LLC’s Registered Agent.
 However, if you need to hire a Commercial Registered Agent, that will cost you about $125 per year.